HimanshJain09/Data-Analyst-Portfolio/Projects/Furniture-Order-Analysis/README.md

 ## 📁 Files in this Folder
 - `furniture_analysis.sql` → SQL queries used for exploration.
 - `analysis.ipynb` → Python notebook with cleaning, EDA, and visualizations.
-- `dataset_sample.csv` → Small anonymized dataset for reference.
+- `orders.csv` → Small anonymized dataset for reference.
 - `visuals/` → Screenshots of charts & dashboards.

 ---